herreraja/herreraja.github.io/_posts/2020-05-24-never-a-mvp.md

 In the short term, my idea is only to add new content (and fix bugs) but I have a list of To-Dos if the app gets successful with a decent amount of active users:

+### Improvements

+- Native ads integrated on the home screen and remove banners: Flutter doesn’t still have proper integration with Admob and also I wasn't able to add Native ads without compromise the release.

+- Improve the internal tool for showing statistics for the plays: the app currently makes a call to Firebase to store the score, level and time after every play so it would be nice to have a visualization of this so it can help me to normalise the levels of each deck.

 ### Engineering

 - Favourites sentences saved on the back-end: I decided not to save them on the back-end to avoid to reach the limit of the free plan of Firebase.